-There are other examples (apart from that of CONI) of what can affect an NOC, such as the change in lotteries and gaming legislation, or Pay-TV legislation; and other factors like demographic trends.
-For example, the youth consume sport in a different way (e.g., in non-linear formats, via social media, or via second screen, which is using a mobile device for supplementary content while watching TV) than in the past, which will have an effect on the finances of an NOC.
+There are other examples (apart from that of CONI) of changes that can affect an NOC, such as the change in lotteries and gaming legislation, or Pay-TV legislation, or demographic trends.
+For example, the youth consume sport in a different way (e.g., in non-linear formats, via social media, or via second screen, like using a mobile device for supplementary content while watching

+TV) than in the past, which will have an effect on the finances of an NOC.